-Generally, the Exchange expects to list companies in connection with a firm commitment underwritten initial public offering ("IPO"), upon transfer from another market, or pursuant to a spin-off.
+Generally, the Exchange expects to list companies in connection with a firm commitment underwritten IPO, upon transfer from another market, or pursuant to a spin-off.
 Companies listing in connection with an IPO must demonstrate that they have \$40 million in market value of publicly-held shares, while companies that are listing upon transfer from another exchange or the over-the counter market or pursuant to a spin-off must demonstrate that they have \$100 million in market value of publicly-held shares.

 Section 102.01B currently contains a provision under which the Exchange recognizes that some companies that have not previously had their common equity securities registered under the Exchange Act, but which have sold common equity securities in a private placement, may wish to list their common equity securities on the Exchange at the time of effectiveness of a registration statement filed solely for the purpose of allowing existing shareholders to sell their shares.
 Footnote (E) to Section 102.01B provides that the Exchange will, on a case by case basis, exercise discretion to list such companies.
 In exercising this discretion, Footnote (E) provides that the Exchange will determine that such company has met the \$100 million aggregate market value of publicly-held shares requirement based on a combination of both (i) an independent third-party valuation (a "Valuation") of the company and (ii) the most recent trading price for the company's common stock in a trading system for unregistered securities operated by a national securities exchange or a registered broker-dealer (a "Private Placement Market").
-The Exchange will attribute a market value of publicly-held shares to the company equal to the lesser of (i) the value calculable based on the Valuation and (ii) the value calculable based on the most recent trading price in a Private Placement Market.
+The Exchange will attribute a market value of publicly-held shares to the company equal to the lesser of (i) the value calculable based on the